cokeSchlumpf/alexa-loves-watson/README.md

 **Step 4.** Deploy your OpenWhisk actions.

-  * Go into every subdirectory of `./actions` and execute a `npm install` to download the action's dependencies.

   * Execute `./deploy.sh` to create all actions on your OpenWhisk account on Bluemix.

   * You can test if everything works by executing the following OpenWhisk action invocation: